1coderookie/KobraGoNeoInsights/docs/firmware/fw_marlin.md

 Suddenly it didn't fit anymore at all.
 I had no clue what was going on there and whatever I tried, nothing gave me reliable and repeatable results.
 At the end I made a shorter piece of metal for triggering the limit switch later and therefore getting the nozzle closer to the bed.
 But when I found out that the display just shows 0.02mm steps while in fact 0.025mm steps were executed, the weird behaviour mentioned before somehow did made sense..

+#### Linear Advance
+The useful function "Linear Advance" is NOT activated!
+This seems to be due to the fact that (afaik) there's some kind of problem with Marlin firmware versions before v2.1 and TMC2208 stepper drivers.

 ### Neo